austinBailey5624/MonsterMaster/README.md

 2. Q: What is sc.sh?
 A: a script I wrote a while ago to simplify and standardize adding commits.

+3. Q: How many monsters are there?
+A: Right now 339, though I may expand that in future releases

 @Copyright 2016-2024 Austin Bailey all rights reserved